mckeeh3/akka-typed-java-cluster/README.md

 }
 ~~~

-The above `jsonResponse` method invokes the `loadNodes` method. `loadNodes` does all of the heavy lifting that retrieves the cluster information from the perspective of that node.
+The above `jsonResponse` method invokes the `loadNodes` method. `loadNodes` does all of the work retrieving the cluster information from the perspective of that node.
 Note that the HTTP response includes an `Access-Control-Allow-Origin *` HTTP header.
 This header allows cross-domain access from the web client to each of the up to nine running cluster nodes.

 ~~~java
 private static Nodes loadNodes(ActorSystem<Void> actorSystem) {